INSTITUTIONAL SCHOLARSHIP AND GRANT PROGRAMS

 Jacksonville Commitment Scholarship

-Jacksonville University is partnering with the City of Jacksonville and the Duval County Public Schools to fund three (3) full JU scholarships per year.
+Jacksonville University partners with the City of Jacksonville and the Duval County Public Schools to fund three (3) full JU scholarships per year.
 To be eligible, students must be attending a Duval County public high school, qualify for the federal free or reduced lunch program and be accepted to the University.
-This competitive award will cover tuition, double room (does not include Oak Hall), a full meal plan and books.
+The students must apply to the Jacksonville Commitment directly as well as submit an additional essay to Jacksonville University.
+This competitive award will cover tuition, double room (does not include Oak Hall), a full meal plan, and books.
 It is awarded in the spring prior to the start of freshman year.

 Jacksonville University Dean's Scholarship

-Scholarship may be offered to Honors Competition participants who are not enrolled in the Honors program.
+The Jacksonville University Dean’s Scholarship may be offered to Honors Competition participants who are not enrolled in the Honors program (award levels will vary).

 Jacksonville University Academic Scholarship

-This scholarship is awarded to qualifying high school seniors and transfer students upon acceptance for admission and is based on previous academic performance as demonstrated by high school and college academic transcripts.
+The Jacksonville University Academic Scholarship is awarded to qualifying high school seniors and transfer students upon acceptance for admission and is based on previous academic performance as demonstrated by high school and college academic transcripts, (award levels will vary)

 Jacksonville University Opportunity Grant